GinaKompocholi/ecommerce-ui-automation/README.md

    ```bash
    make generate-and-view-report
    ```
-   Then click on the link to view the report in the browser
+5. Click on the link to view the report in the browser
----

-#### Hosted Allure Report
-For executions triggered by [GitHub Actions](https://github.com/GinaKompocholi/ecommerce-ui-automation/actions/workflows/run_ui_tests.yml), Allure report is automatically generated and hosted online.
-You can view the latest CI-generated report [here](https://ginakompocholi.github.io/ecommerce-ui-automation/)
----
-### Ways to Run Tests
+#### - Ways to Run Tests

 The test suite offers various execution modes for flexibility.